mckennatim/demiot/README.md

 ##
+### 23-mqttTimer
+getting date/time through nist string and by espClient get to server.
+OK problems are there is no clock on the esp8266 and millis only telly you the time since the last bootup, resetting at 50 days.DS3231 is rtc with alarm and tempperature.
 ### 22-handleCallback
 Nothing much happens in a callback, it it fine to keep in MQclient along with the itopic and ipayload it produces ans well as NEW_MAIL.
 ### 21-MQclient-class